 Businesses will always get into contracts, which makes a breach of contract almost inescapable.
-If one or more parties have failed to perform their duties and responsibilities as agreed upon within a contract, you may sue the parties on the basis of a breach of contract.
+If one or more parties have failed to perform their duties and responsibilities as agreed upon within a contract, you may sue them for breach of contract.

-Our commercial litigation attorneys will handle all aspects of breach of contract litigation in pursuit of compensation for financial harm that you suffered.
-Compensation that you may recover include:
+Our commercial litigation attorneys will handle all aspects of your breach of contract litigation in pursuit of compensation for the financial harm that you suffered.
+Compensation that you may recover includes:

 - Compensatory damages

 - Specific performance

 Breach of Confidentiality